Apmats/greekstemmerjs/README.md

 # greek-stemmer [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
-> A port of the skroutz greek stemmer, from ruby (which is available over here https://github.com/skroutz/greek_stemmer) to JS.
+> A JS port of the greek stemmer made by the skroutz team in ruby (which is available over here https://github.com/skroutz/greek_stemmer).

 ## Installation